boldbi/dashboard-examples/README.md

 ## Overview
 This project features an interactive and detailed Bold BI dashboard focusing on the 2024 Summer Olympics, held in August 2024 in Paris.
 The dashboard provides insights into various aspects of the event, including medal tallies, athlete performances, country comparisons, and sports medal distribution.

-To get the sample custom widgets used in this dashboard, simply clone this GitHub repository using Git. (https://github.com/boldbi/dashboard-examples)
+To access and use the key metrics and KPIs in this sample dashboard, simply clone the GitHub repository using Git. (https://github.com/boldbi/dashboard-examples)

 ## Features
 - **Medal Tally**: Distribution of gold, silver, and bronze medals by country and sport.